From A Wiki of Ice and Fire

 Appearance & Character

 Eddard is in his mid-thirties.
 He has a long face, dark hair and grey eyes.
 His closely-trimmed beard is beginning to grey, making him look older than his years.
 His dark grey eyes reflect his moods, turning soft as fog or hard as stone.
 Among his enemies, Eddard has the reputation of having cold eyes.
 They are thought to reflect his frozen heart.
-Jaime Lannister finds similarities between the eyes of Eddard and those of Roose Bolton.
-Eddard is neither as large nor as handsome as his brother Brandon was.
+Eddard is neither as large nor as handsome as his brother Brandon was, according to Catelyn Stark; however, she states that this was no matter to her once she "found that good sweet heart beneath his solemn face".
+He is fiercely protective of his wife and children, whom he loves deeply.
+He keeps faith with the old gods.

 Eddard was fostered by Lord Jon Arryn at the Eyrie from the age of eight, alongside Robert Baratheon.
 Ned befriended Robert and came to consider Lord Arryn a second father.
 Following the alleged abduction of Lyanna Stark by Prince Rhaegar, Ned's father Rickard and his brother Brandon were executed at the command of King Aerys II, who further demanded that Jon Arryn send him the heads of his wards.
 Jon Arryn refused and instead launched a rebellion.